brucechanglongxu/advancedalgorithms/transformer/selfattention.md

 Encoder-decoder architectures use two stacks: an encoder to _encode a source sequence_ (into a fixed-length) (a fixed number of hidden states) representation, and a decoder to _generate a target sequence_ from that representation.

-1. The encoder takes source tokens (e.g. an input sequence) with
+1. The encoder takes source tokens (e.g. an input sequence) with positional encoding, and processes through $$N$$ encoder layers of self-attention and feed-forward, outputting a sequence of hidden states (same length as input, but in practice the decoder can attend to all of them regardless of length differences).

 ## (Multi-Head) Self-Attention